Jalen Suggs NBA Preview vs. the Lakers

 Lakers 2022-23 Defensive Insights

-- On defense the Lakers conceded 116.6 points per game last season, 20th in the NBA.
+- Allowing 116.6 points per game last season made the Lakers the 20th-ranked squad in the NBA on defense.

-- Giving up 44.9 rebounds per game last season, the Lakers were 25th in the NBA in that category.
+- In terms of rebounds, the Lakers were 25th in the league last year, giving up 44.9 per contest.

-- Giving up an average of 25.7 assists last year, the Lakers were the 15th-ranked squad in the NBA.
+- The Lakers gave up 25.7 assists per contest last year (15th in the NBA).

-- The Lakers were the 18th-ranked squad in the league in terms of allowing three-pointers last year, giving up 12.5 makes per contest.
+- The Lakers were the 18th-ranked team in the league in terms of allowing three-pointers last year, conceding 12.5 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!